zaiisao/Documentation/en/Recording/recording_java.md

 title: Recording API
 description:
 platform: Java
-updatedAt: Tue Nov 06 2018 17:43:25 GMT+0000 (UTC)
+updatedAt: Tue Nov 06 2018 17:51:04 GMT+0000 (UTC)
 ---
 # Recording API
 > Version: v2.2.3
 > This Java API is a data encapsulation of the C++ sample code with JNI, and is therefore slightly different from that of the C++ API in structure.
-The Agora SDK (sample code shared by C++ and Java) implements the C++ recording APIs and callbacks, goes through data encapsulation in the JNI layer, and then works as the Java interface and class of the Native SDK through the JNI proxy.
+The Agora SDK (sample code shared by C++ and Java) implements the C++ recording API methods and callbacks, goes through data encapsulation in the JNI layer, and then works as the Java interface and class of the Native SDK through the JNI proxy.

 <table>